Erik Lyly: Early life

 Erik Lyly was born in Ypäjä village, Loimaa in Finland 1914.
 He completed his national service as a flight engineer at Lentosotakoulu (Air Force Aviation Academy) between 1931 and 1932.
-His youth was marked by the depression of the 1930s.
+His youth was marked by the Great Depression of the 1930s.

-He, among other things, worked in the South American Line on a steamboat (1933–34).
+He worked, among other things, on a steamboat in the South American Line (1933–34).

-He moved then to the Petsamo region and tried his luck in many different professions.
-A short session as engineer on a fishing boat was followed by own taxi company at Liinahamari (1936–37).
+He then moved to the Petsamo region and tried his luck in various professions.
+A short session as engineer on a fishing boat was followed by owning a taxi company at Liinahamari (1936–37).

-Next he took up the task to assemble and build a mini-locomotive sent from England by Mond Nickel Ltd. (1937–38, Railway Engineer, Petsamon Nikkeli Oy).
+Next, he took up the task to assemble and build a mini-locomotive sent from England by Mond Nickel Ltd. (1937–38, Railway Engineer, Petsamon Nikkeli Oy).
 Upon completion of the railway and locomotive to the Pummanki harbour he started as Service Manager for Pohjolan Liikenne Oy (state owned bus company 1938–39).

 While living in Petsamo, he met Sisko Seppi (POB Kauhajoki 1920) whom he married 1939, just on the eve of the Winter War.

-He studied at the Tampere Technical School (1939–43) at the Industrial School Engineering Department, from where he graduated as a technician in 1943 due to wars fragmenting the studies.
+He studied at the Tampere Technical School (1939–43) at the Industrial School Engineering Department, from where he graduated as a technician in 1943, due to wars fragmenting the studies.

 The Winter War (Russo-Finnish War 30.11.1939-13.3.1940)

 The Defense Forces performed the so-called YH, Additional Exercise (Mobilisation) in Oct 1939 and Erik Lyly was called to rehearsal exercises to a Frontier Guard unit (4./Lapin Rajavartiosto).
 This time performing as a military driver for car, ambulance and a motorcycle.
 On November 30, 1939, however, he was assigned to the Detachment Pennanen (OsP) and its Machine Gun Group leader.
-MG groups were subjected to infantry companies and the struggle in a ruthless freezing cold with poorly organized logistics was a delusional delaying battle, reaching from the border to the Nautsijoki line, where the enemy finally was stopped, and the war turned to a stale-mate until the 13.3.40 peace agreement.
+MG groups were subjected to infantry companies and the struggle in a ruthless freezing cold with poorly organized logistics was a delusional delaying battle, reaching from the border to the Nautsijoki line, where the enemy finally was stopped, and the war turned to a stalemate until the 13.3.40 peace agreement.